 Contactless makes it quick and easy to pay

-You can use Contactless wherever you see the symbol.
+You can use contactless when you see this symbol.

-Because Contactless technology will already be set up on your card, you can start using it straightaway.
+Contactless technology may already be set up on your card.
+If so then you can start using it straightaway.

 Opening an account with us is straightforward.
 We'll transfer any Direct Debits and standing orders for you, and we'll close your old account if you'd like us to.

 Take a look at our bank accounts or visit your local branch and speak to a Personal Banker.
 Contactless debit cards are subject to status and application.

 Our contactless debit cards include the latest advanced security features required by the payment card industry.
 Payments are processed through the same secure Visa technology as your Chip and PIN transactions.
 And as an extra precaution, we'll occasionally ask you to enter your PIN to make sure it's you.

 Contactless transactions are also covered by the same fraud protection as your Chip and PIN transactions, provided you don’t reveal your card details to anyone else.

 If your card is lost or stolen, call us as soon as possible on our 24-hour emergency hotline 0345 945 4545, visit a branch or let us know through the Barclays Mobile Banking app.